fizal619/business_scraper/README.md

-#yelp_scraper
+#Business Scraper
-Simple project to scrape websites of businesses that isn't mobile optimized.
+Simple project to scrape website urls and phone numbers of businesses that aren't mobile optimized.
+I favored yelp's results from their API for the simplicity of defining location.
+Plus whoever is on there would already have some kind of online presence.

 ##TODO
-*Query Yelp correctly for a web address
+*Query Yelp correctly for a telephone number
+*Get website url from yellowpages
 *check if website is mobile optimized
 *Save to csv